Let your AI agent browse the web for you

 What happens if my password changes?

-Can different team members have separate credentials?
+Can different team members have separate logins?

-Can different team members have separate credentials?
+Can different team members have separate logins?

 Which sites does this work with?